sarahmthomas/CS193_Fall18_Lab3/README.md

   Once you're in the shell, type `vimtutor`.

-  The file will walk you through everything!
-Work through the tutorial and don't worry if it doesn't all click right away.
+  The file will walk you through everything you need to know about Vim!

+  While useful, a more recent (and better-looking) learning tool is out there...

 #### OpenVim
-  One great open-source tool to learn about Vim is called [OpenVim.com](https://OpenVim.com).
+  This great open-source tool for Vim-learning is called [OpenVim.com](https://OpenVim.com).

   It's a lot more interactive than `vimtutor`, and offers a more comfortable (and pretty) environment to practice in.